-(2) Credit by special assessment: A student who has completed systematic studies equitable to a 100-level course that would be eligible for credit in the Faculty of Science and who has been unable to obtain advanced standing may apply for credit by special assessment.
-Certain IB and AP courses, for instance, may qualify a student for consideration for credit by special assessment.
+2. Credit by special assessment: A student who has completed systematic studies equivalent to a 100- or 200-level course that would be eligible for credit in the Faculty of Science may apply for credit by special assessment.
+Certain IB and AP courses or completion of online courses, for instance, may qualify a student for consideration for credit by special assessment.
 The application process is initiated through the department offering the course.
 The department may require the student to write a regular final examination covering the material of the course being assessed.
-With the exception of students who are eligible for consideration as a result of having completed IB and AP courses (see §§16.1 and 16.2), credit by special assessment is normally not available in laboratory courses.
+With the exception of students who are eligible for consideration as a result of having completed IB and AP courses [see Applicants from International Baccalaureate (IB) and Applicants from Advanced Placement Curriculum (AP)], credit by special assessment is normally not available in laboratory courses.
 A fee for credit by special assessment will be levied by the Office of the Registrar except in the case of IB and AP courses.
 Credit by Special Assessment is not offered in courses in which a student has previously received a failing grade.
-See §14.2.4 for further information.
+See Credit by Special Assessment for further information.

-Please refer to §14.1 for regulations and requirements.
+Please refer to Admission of Aboriginal Applicants for regulations and requirements.